Viewing People Data in Facebook Insights

 Similar to the way Facebook presents the Page Views data, the Actions on Page section also allows you to break out data by Age & Gender, City, or Country.
 In this section, you can analyze demographics of those who clicked to get directions, call from a mobile device, or visit your website.

 You’ve taken the time to define your ideal target audience.
 You’ve worked to craft copy and creative that is intended to appeal to this market.

 Now, put those ideas to the test by analyzing their impact on social media.
-Facebook Insights allow you to learn more about the demographics of those who are potentially interested in your brand based on their actions and your reach.
-As you’re often likely to have your first point of contact with people online, social media data can provide an invaluable window into the people who actually want to engage with you and it can shed light on who your best potential customers may be.
+Facebook Insights allows you to learn more about the demographics of those who are potentially interested in your brand based on their actions and your reach.
+As you’re often likely to have your first point of contact with people online, social media data can provide an invaluable window into the people who actually want to engage with you.
+It can also shed light on who your best potential customers may be.
 Invest in the time to look at your brand page’s Insights to determine who your online prospects are.